International Christian University: Student clubs/circles

-ICU students are known for their remarkable energy and initiative in creating a kaleidoscope of student-led and student-managed co-curricular activities.
-There are about 100 student-led clubs and organizations in the arts, sports, academic and social fields.
-New clubs are formed as student interest dictates, and most ICU students participate in one or more of these organizations.
+There are around 100 student-led clubs and organizations in the arts, sports, academic and social fields.
+Most ICU students participate in one or more clubs.

 After graduation

-As of 2016, 95.3% of ICU undergraduate alumni (students seeking employment) land a job right after graduation.
-ICU students have found employment in a wide range of industries, particularly with global companies.
+As of 2016, 95.3% of ICU undergraduate alumni (students seeking employment) get employment after graduation.
+ICU students will often be employed in a wide range of industries, particularly with global companies.

 Over 20% of students go on to graduate school overseas and in Japan.
 Domestic and Overseas Universities include: International Christian University, University of Tokyo, Kyoto University, Hitotsubashi University, University of Oxford, Columbia University, Massachusetts Institute of Technology, University of London, and Harvard University.

 Accreditation

 Accreditation actions had been taken at the American Academy for Liberal Education Board of Trustees Meeting at November 2005.